 Who are we?

-Denise had already started to plan this book when she met Sophie on HipWomen in late 2009.
-Sophie was also planning on writing for patients.
+Denise had already started to plan this book when she met Sophie on the Yahoo email list, HipWomen, in late 2009.
+Sophie was also planning on writing resources for patients.
 We decided to pool our resources and efforts, and write the book together.
 It was a challenging two years, but we enjoyed the journey!

 Denise Sutherland is an author, editor, indexer, and graphic designer living in Canberra, Australia.
 She has bilateral hip dysplasia.
 Her left hip was worse than her right, and she had a great deal of surgery on it during her early childhood.
 She finally had it replaced in 2009, when she was 45.
-That's her left hip in the x-ray.
-Her left hip is now great, but her right hip has become dysplastic recently too, and will eventually need to be replaced.
+Her left hip is now great, but her right hip has become dysplastic recently too, and will probably need to be replaced one day.

 Dr Sophie West MRCS MBBS is a radiology registrar who has previously trained in orthopedic surgery.
 She lives and works in London in the UK.
 She was diagnosed with bilateral hip dysplasia when she was 27, and had two PAO surgeries within a year.
-That's her right hip with the pins, in the x-ray.
 You can read more about her experiences as both an orthopaedic surgeon and a hip dysplasia patient in this article Bilateral developmental dysplasia of the hips, published in the British Medical Journal in 2011.
-She also has a British disability swimming classification and is training for national and international swimming competitions.
+She also has a British disability swimming classification and trained for national and international swimming competitions.

 Site Map |